briansimiyuj/doctor-appointment-app/README.md

         b.
 Create `updateNote` object with `title`, `content`, `date` and previous `selectedNote` properties
         c.
 Call `updateNote` function from Patient Details Context with `updateNote` as argument
         d.
 Call `closeModal` function

+    7. Create a NoteCommentModal component and mount it to the Notes Tab component when `showNotesCommentModal` from the Notes Tab Context is `true`

+      #### NoteCommentModal component

+      NoteCommentModal will be used to display a chat component that will be used to display the comments of the note

+        1. Retrieve `selectedNote` and `closeModal` from the Notes Tab Context
+        2. Reuse the ModalHeader component and pass `title` and `closeModal` as props

   ### Medical History Tab Component